 - Medications for Women During the Childbearing Years

-Within each medication, you'll find a description of the medication, what it is commonly prescribed for, and its most common side effects and contra-indications for its prescription.
+For each medication listed below, you’ll find a description of the medication, what it is commonly prescribed for, its most common side effects, and things you shouldn’t do and other medications you shouldn’t take while on the psychiatric medication.

-Medications can be harmful when not taken exactly as prescribed by a qualified and licensed medical doctor, such as a psychiatrist.
-Never change the amount of medication you're taking (its dose), or type of medication you're taking without first checking with the doctor who prescribed the medication originally.
+Medications can be harmful (or have additional unpleasant side effects) when not taken exactly as prescribed by a medical doctor, such as a psychiatrist.
+Never change the type or amount of medication you’re taking (its dose) without first checking with the doctor who prescribed it to you originally.
 Do not stop taking a medication, either, without first checking with your doctor.
 Why?
-Because if not done gradually and slowly over time, many people will experience negative side effects if they try and discontinue a medication without a doctor's guidance.
+Because if not done gradually and slowly over time, many people will experience negative side effects if they try and discontinue a medication without a doctor’s guidance.

-Remember, if you have a question about your medication, please, talk to your doctor!
+Remember, if you have a question about your medication, please talk to your doctor or a pharmacist.